samyarsadat/MBI5026-Matrix/README.md

 _After testing, I have found that keeping the previous row on while data for the current row is being retrieved improves flickering, as well as perceived display brightness.
 This allows us to adjust (reduce) `display_row_on_delay_us` to compensate for the extra time that it may take for data to be read from the display buffers without sacrificing much brightness and reducing display flicker to negligible levels._

-In the above explanation, I state that 5 bytes of data are sent to the `MBI5026`s for every row.
+In the above explanation, I state that 5 bytes of data are sent to the `MBI5026`s for every row (per module).
 This is not completely true.
 As you may know, each `MBI5026` has 16 outputs, and so would logically require 2 bytes of data (16 / 8 = 2 bytes); however, our display is 40 pixels wide, which would only require 5 bytes of data (40 / 8 = 5 bytes).
 Now, because 40 isn't a multiple of 16, 8 channels of one of the `MBI5026`s remain unconnected.

 So whilst only 5 bytes of data is actually used for each row, in reality, we must send an extra empty byte to fill the shift register bits for the unconnected 8 channels.
 This empty byte is the first byte sent, as the unconnected channels on this display are the last 8 channels of the first `MBI5026`, which corresponds to the first byte of data sent (data in the shift register is propagated from last to first).